 Help kids learn basic game-playing skills like rolling a die and moving along a path in a familiar context: bedtime!
 Kids love helping make decisions about how Bunny’s bedtime routine will go.

 Anything with Pete the Cat is an automatic preschool win.
 To get Pete’s cupcakes back from Grouchy Toad, kids must name objects, sing songs, and act out charades.

 Sliding the card dispenser has a similar appeal to spinning a bingo cage.
-Zingo supports vocabulary development and print awareness as well as attention—you have to be watching to snag your picture!
-Spanish, sight word, number and word building versions are also available.
+Zingo supports vocabulary development and print awareness as well as focus—you have to be watching to call out and snag your picture first!
+Spanish, sight word, number, and word building versions are also available.

 Dominoes is a versatile and timeless game for all ages.
 This set from Melissa and Doug is super-sturdy and gets kids recognizing standard dot formations of numbers 1-6.